Lowndes adds four virus cases

-VALDOSTA – Lowndes County COVID-19 cases increased by four Saturday as the Georgia Department of Public Health reported there's been 7,946 cases since the start of the pandemic.
+VALDOSTA – Lowndes County COVID-19 cases increased by four Thursday as the Georgia Department of Public Health reported 7,970 cases since the start of the pandemic.

 Confirmed virus-related deaths remain at 145, according to the GDPH daily report.